rodber/rodber/README.md

 - 👀 I'm looking for collaborators (want to help me?)
 - 📝 I blog at [rodolfo.is](https://rodolfo.is/)
 - 🥑 I work with PHP, JavaScript and MySQL (plus all the usual web dongle)
-- 🤷🏾 I'm a metalurgical enginner (yeah, I know)
+- 🎓 I'm a metallurgical engineer
 - 🐧 I ❤ dev on Linux

 ## Avaibility for work